lcs-crr/PATH/README.md

 ## Simulation
 The multivariate time series composing the proposed data set are generated using a Simulink simulation model and are provided so you don't have to simulate yourself.

-Simulation is both financially and computationally expensive, but if you do really want to simulate yourself, find relevant scripts for data set generation under `simulation_model/EV` folder, which should be set as the working directory:
+Simulation is computationally very expensive, but if you do really want to simulate yourself, find relevant scripts for data set generation under `simulation_model/EV` folder, which should be set as the working directory:
 - `simulation_script_normal_parallel.m` performs the simulation of normal sequences
 - `simulation_script_anomaly_parallel.m` performs the simulation of anomalous sequences